NetComposer/nkbase/doc/self_convergent.md

 Using this mode, you no longer send full objects to be stored at the database, but a set of _modifications_ to be performed over the current object, if it exists.
 If not, an _empty_ object is used as a base to perform modifications.

-This special object is called _dmap_.
+This special object is called a _dmap_.
 A _dmap_ is an automatically convergent data structure, that can have any number of _fields_.
 Every field has a _type_ and a _value_.
 Currently supported types and possible values are:

 Type|Values
 ---|---